atlascloud/mongorestore-s3/README.md

 ## Extra environmnet

+- `S3_PATH` - Default value is `mongodb`.
+Example `s3://your_bucket/mongodb/`
 - `EXTRA` - Default not set.
-Set extra parameters
+Set extra parameters that are passed to mongorestore
+- `BACKUP_PATH` - Local path inside `/backup` where the backups are located.
+Useful for tar files with some directory structure

 ## License